bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 Alternatively the dummy node can be part of the header.
 This creates links from remote parts to local parts.

-# Iterators - minimalistic

-A minimalistic list iterator can be simply a pointer to a node with simple logic to advance by one position by following `next` (or `prev`).

-Or they can be larger (for advantages elsewhere).

 # Permanent end iterator